PetoMPP/home-app/home-sensor/README.md

 ```

-To build and flash the project you need the [Arduino IDE](https://docs.arduino.cc/software/ide/#ide-v2) and the ESP32 board installed.
-The board can be installed using the board manager in the Arduino IDE.
-The board I used is `XIAO_ESP32C3`.
+To build and flash the project you need the [Arduino VS Code Extension](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.vscode-arduino).
+Configuration file `.vscode/arduino.json` is provided with optimal setting for `XIAO_ESP32C3` board and only `port` might need adjustments.